 To register for the first Virtual Beach Naturalist Training session please submit a volunteer application.
 Once your application and background check have been processed our team will send you a link to our first Virtual Beach Naturalist Training session.

 Meet the Beach is a hands on opportunity to work with beach goers who visit our local beaches.
-Volunteers in this program work to create a greater understanding of the Puget Sound, a large estuary (place where fresh and salt water meet).
-It is offered to the general public and K-12 groups at local beaches, such as Burfoot Park, Tolmie State Park, Priest Point, Frye Cove, and West Bay during low tides.
+Volunteers in this program work to create a greater understanding of the Puget Sound, a large estuary (where fresh and salt water meet).
+It is offered to the general public and K-12 groups at local beaches, such as Burfoot Park, Tolmie State Park, Priest Point, Frye Cove, and Woodard Bay during low tides.

 Volunteers learn about the amazing diversity of creatures who live there and talk with people about how everyday choices can have a positive impact on our water quality.
 They answer people’s “what is that?” questions, get kids engaged looking for the creatures that live in the intertidal zone, increase awareness about what it takes to survive here and beach behavior (creatures home and leave living things at the beach, be gentle, touch with a set finger), and share ideas about what we can do to protect our waters and the creatures that depend upon its health.